L-Ray-Zher/interactivedataviz/1_1_getting_started/2_GIT_SETUP.md

 [Note: VS Code has some great [tools](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support) built in to help with this process.]

+Before you start, make sure you are in your local repo folders.

 When you have made a change that you want to keep, you can commit your changes:

 ```sh